Murder in Delaware law: Murder by abuse or neglect

 Two other forms of murder in Delaware law are first- and second-degree murder by abuse or neglect of a minor.
 First-degree murder by abuse or neglect constitutes when a perpetrator recklessly causes the death of a child through an act of abuse and/or neglect of the child or when the perpetrator has engaged in a previous pattern of abuse and/or neglect of the child.
-It is punishable by 15 years to life imprisonment, the same as second-degree murder.
+It is punishable by 15 years to life imprisonment without the possibility of parole, the same as second-degree murder.
 Second-degree murder by abuse or neglect constitutes when a perpetrator causes the death of a child through criminal negligence.
 It is punishable by 2 to 25 years in prison, the same as manslaughter.

 Penalties

 The sentences for homicide offenses in Delaware are listed below.